 Blackberry, plum, and fig. Grenache, Carignan, #biodynamic — a year ago

 2017 vintage.
 Floral, lime, tropical notes.
-Feels a little hollow, lacking depth, but still enjoyable #biodynamic — a year ago
+Feels a little hollow, lacking depth, but still enjoyable #biodynamic — 2 years ago

 Perfumed, flowery nose, brisk and lean red berry fruits.
-Not much depth, slight bitterness on the finish #biodynamic — a year ago
+Not much depth, slight bitterness on the finish #biodynamic — 2 years ago

 Syrah seemingly in the zeitgeist right now so I picked up this 2011 Coulet.
 Wow - it's so different than the Cote Rotie I just had.
 I know syrah can run the gamut but this is radically different.
 Biodynamic, low so2, neutral oak & concrete.
 Not really Vin de Garde; Not really Vin de Soif...